-If only it was true.
-Current large-scale analysis now show that vitamin D supplementation can actually exacerbate the disease process of osteoporosis.
+If only it were true.
+Current large-scale analysis now shows that vitamin D supplementation can exacerbate the disease process of osteoporosis.
 In a meta-analysis released by The Lancet in 2013, researchers found no benefit from vitamin D supplementation for improving bone density.
 The study authors concluded by saying, "Continuing widespread use of vitamin D for osteoporosis prevention in community-dwelling adults without specific risk factors for vitamin D deficiency seems to be inappropriate."

 And those claims vitamin D can reduce cancer?
-The National Cancer Institute analyzed data for 16,818 subjects over a 12 year period and found no association between the subjects baseline vitamin D status and overall cancer risk in men or women.
+The National Cancer Institute analyzed data for 16,818 subjects over 12 years and found no association between the subject's baseline vitamin D status and overall cancer risk in men or women.

 Myth 4: Vitamin D supplements are completely safe.

 Most people will experience vitamin D toxicity if they take 40,000 IU per day or more.
-Damage to the kidneys, heart, changes in cardiac rythms or lithiasis are common concerns, as is hypercalcemia.
+Damage to the kidneys, heart, changes in cardiac rhythms or lithiasis are common concerns, as is hypercalcemia.

 The American Academy of Pediatrics is currently arguing that these amounts are insufficient and they recommend a minimum of 400 IU daily, even for infants.